Grooming the Berger Picard

 Dry skin Climate or seasonal changes Use Reconstructor diluted and applied to the skin.

-Matting behind ears Friction zones Finger separate early and lightly mist Super Coat.
+Matting behind ears Friction zones Finger-separate early and lightly mist Super Coat.

 Dull coat Environmental buildup Bathe occasionally with Texturizing Shampoo.